aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Additional authenticated data (AAD)

-For a stronger security posture, you can add metadata to each encryption operation.
+For a stronger security posture, you can add metadata to each encryption operation, and verify one or more of them during decryption.
 This is known as **encryption context**.
 These are non-sensitive data that can help protect authenticity and integrity of your encrypted data.

 **NOTE**.
 Only string values are supported.